decasia/digital-cultures-2017/scrapbook.md

 **Due Thursday, April 27**

 Post your second paper (or excerpts from it) prefixed with a [td;dr](https://www.lifewire.com/what-is-tldr-2483633) (in sense 2 of the definition, "a short summary of a long text that follows").

+## Final assignment

+For our course’s final project, your assignment will be to write an introduction and conclusion to your scrapbook, and to put your scrapbook into a neat, coherent and presentable form.
+If you’ve been doing the scrapbook assignments all along, this should not be difficult!
+It could be divided into three steps:

+1. Clean up and improve your previous scrapbook assignments.
+	-	If you missed any of the assignments, now is the time to go back and take care of them.
+	-	Re-read each week’s post and make sure it is well explained and well written.
+Be sure you have addressed the whole assignment for that week.
+Make things look as neat as possible in terms of the formatting.
+2. Go back and expand your initial post introducing your scrapbook.
+Your introduction should do three things:
+	-	Summarize in broad strokes the digital culture you are writing about.
+(You should already have lots of material that does this.)
+	-	Explain how you got interested in your scrapbook topic and what is interesting (or not) about it.
+(So if you are writing about something you participate in directly — like gaming, fashion, blogging, etc — then explain how you got involved in those activities.
+If you are writing about something you don’t participate in directly, explain how you came across the topic.
+If you have become bored by your topic, explain how that happened.)
+	-	Finally, write a brief preview of what is in your scrapbook, telling us about at least 3-4 of the best pieces of content you came across and telling the reader what to expect.
+3. Add a final concluding post 4-5 paragraphs long.
+Your goal here should be to draw some brief but general conclusions about what makes your digital culture tick.
+	-	Pick three examples from your scrapbook that you think are particularly rich or striking.
+(They could be especially weird, especially wonderful, especially problematic, etc.)
+	-	Explain something unexpected that you learned from each example.
+	-	Write a brief final paragraph in which you summarize the unexpected things you learned.
+Explain if there is any underlying pattern that connects them.
+Referring to analytical concepts discussed in the course (like status, media ideologies, naturalization) would certainly be encouraged, if it is relevant.
+4. Finally, submit your scrapbook on Moodle by pasting the URL to your Medium profile into the Moodle assignment.
+That will tell me that you consider your project done.